Umbraco: Releases

 Version 4.1 Beta II was released on 16 February 2010 which refactors a number of key components of the framework, including the UI tree control to improve performance and the user experience and parts of the data access layer to reduce the number of database calls.

 Version 5 (codenamed "Jupiter") is a rewrite of the framework, built using ASP.NET MVC, published in January 2012.
 Problems (performance and code complexity) inherent in the architecture of the new Version 5 data access layer led to Version 5 being dropped in June 2012 despite having been released on a commercial license, and development efforts refocused on integrating selected Version 5 front end enhancements into Version 4.

-Version 6 was released on the 31st of January, 2013, and was focused on additional support for MVC 4 and a new streamlined API.
+Version 6 was released on 31 January 2013, and was focused on additional support for MVC 4 and a new streamlined API.

-Version 7 was released on the 21st of November, 2013.
+Version 7 was released on 21 November 2013.
 It is updated concurrently with version 6, but provides a redesign of the back-office user interface.

-Umbraco 8 was released on the 26th of February, 2019.
+Umbraco 8 was released on 26 February 2019.

-Umbraco 9 was released on the 28th of September, 2021.
+Umbraco 9 was released on 28 September 2021.
 This marks the first version fully on .NET 5 and ASP.NET Core.

-Umbraco 10 was released on the 16th of June 2022.
+Umbraco 10 was released on 16 June 2022.
 This release brought Umbraco to .NET 6 and ASP.NET Core 6 and SQLite support.

-Umbraco 11 was released on the 1st of December 2022.
+Umbraco 11 was released on 1 December 2022.
 This release brought Umbraco to .NET 7 and ASP.NET Core 7 and a new Block Grid Editor.

+Umbraco 12 was released on 29 June 2023.
+This release brought a headless API called the Content Delivery API, and support for Entity Framework Core.

+Umbraco 13 was released on 14 December 2023.
+This release brought Umbraco to .NET 8 and C# 12.